wp-plugins/html-social-share-buttons/Readme.txt

 <strong>New feature:</strong><br />
 <ul>
+	<li>Desable icons on specific page.
+You can disable by the post edit screen or put the page ID on the setting page.</li>
 	<li>Exclude page/post by ID/slug</li>
 	<li><strong>Social tracker:</strong> Google Social analytics integrated.
 Now you can track your social shares.
 Need to enable on settings page.</li>
 	<li>2 New <strong>Premium icons</strong> set added with different styles.</li>